es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 Note that the commands are mostly the same like above.
 Also note the s15_p1.bit and s15_p2.bit in the project folder [bitfiles](../bitfiles).

-As mentioned above you need to know the ports of the programmer and the Elastic Node.
+As mentioned above you need to know the ports of the programmer and the elastic node.
 First open the [portConfigs.py](../scripts/portConfigs.py) file in the scripts folder.
-You have to set the "portToElasticnode" to the path of your Elastic Node.
+You have to set the "portToElasticnode" to the path of your elastic node.
 Then set the "portToProgrammer" to the path of your programmer.
-In our example the Elastic Node port is "ttyACM1" and the port of the programmer is "ttyACM0".
+In our example the elastic node port is "ttyACM1" and the port of the programmer is "ttyACM0".
 Therefore, your declaration of "portToProgrammer" and "portToElasticnode" looks like this:

     portToProgrammer = "/dev/ttyACM0"